GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/Report.md

 challenging to solve this problem with traditional Q-Learning methods.

-In a [Deep Q-Network](https://www.nature.com/articles/nature14236) (DQN) agent, a neural network is used as a function approximator for transalting on input state space to an output of state-action values.
+In a [Deep Q-Network](https://www.nature.com/articles/nature14236) (DQN) agent, a neural network is used as a function approximator for translating on input state space to an output of state-action values.
 Typically for a given state, the neural networks outputs a state-action value (Q-value) for all possible actions, of which the maximum state-action value is chosen.
 Such a neural network in this context is called a Q-Network.
 The loss function for training such a network is the mean square of the TD error w.r.t. to some target network.